Towards High Resolution Probabilistic Coastal Inundation Forecasting from Sparse Observations: Method

-To capture spatial correlation, we first augment the inundation data in the context (i.e. ${}_k\xb^0_{t_0:t-1}$) by concatenating the elevation matrix ${}_k\sbb$ to it as an additional channel (Equation \ref{eq:append_elev}).
+To capture spatial correlation, we augment the sparse inundation data in the context (i.e., ${}_k\yb^0_{t_0:t-1}$) by concatenating the elevation matrix $\sbb_k$ and the sensor mask $\Mb_k$ to it as additional channels (\ref{eq:append_elev}).
 The goal is to capture the correlation of elevation and inundation values.
-We then use convolution blocks extract spatial features ${}_k\fb_{t_0:t-1}$ (Equation \ref{eq:spatial_embedding}).
+We then use convolution blocks to extract spatial features ${}_k\fb_{t_0:t-1}$ (\ref{eq:spatial_embedding}).

-In addition, since coastal inundation is expected to be correlated with tide cycles, we use the hour of day, and day of month as temporal features $\zb_t$.
-We use sinusoidal encoding to capture the cyclic nature of these temporal features.
+Since coastal inundation is expected to be correlated with tide cycles, we use hour of day, and day of month as temporal features $\zb_t$.
+We use sinusoidal encoding~\cite{vaswani2017attention} to capture the cyclic nature of these temporal features.

 We concatenate the spatial and temporal features, and then pass it through a linear fully connected layer to get an embedding of the context.